 For example, if a prospect downloads an ebook, you can send a follow-up email to ensure they read it.
 When a customer views a pricing page, send an email created for interested customers to facilitate the sales process.

 The sales cycle continues to lengthen as more decision-makers are involved in the purchasing end.
 Keep the conversation going with dynamic emails that change based on the attributes, interests, and actions of the recipient.
 Whether you’re dealing with a marketer, a CEO or anything in between, your emails should always speak to the specific needs and concerns of the recipient.

 Serving your email segments consistent, relevant emails is the hands-off way to nurture leads without wasting your sales reps’ time.

 Moving the Needle

 To more effectively attract and nurture prospects, savvy marketers rely on lead scoring, personalization, segmentation and automation.
-Because marketing automation shares and collects information simultaneously, leading brands can target leads with behavioral and triggered messaging to drive desired actions in real time.
-With full control and visibility across the buyer’s journey, sales and marketing can work in concert to convert more leads to sales.
+Because marketing automation shares and collects information simultaneously, leading brands can target leads with behavioural and triggered messaging to drive desired actions in real-time.
+With full control and visibility across the buyer’s journey, sales and marketing can work in concert to convert more leads and boost sales.